Investor hub

 • The Company’s investor relations website.

-• Regular meetings are held between the Company’s Chief Executive Officer, Chief Financial Officer, Chief Strategy Officer, and Deputy Chief Financial Officer and institutional investors and analysts to ensure that the Company’s strategy, financials, and business developments are communicated effectively.
+• Semi-annual meetings are held between the Company’s Chief Executive Officer, Chief Financial Officer and Chief Strategy Officer and institutional investors and analysts to ensure that the Company’s strategy, financials, and business developments are communicated effectively.

 • The Board intends to engage with Shareholders who do not vote in favour of resolutions at annual general meetings to understand their motivation.

-• The Company maintains an active corporate website www.pphcompany.com and posts content regularly to social media (Linkedin, Twitter, Instagram) in order to inform stakeholders of its business updates and key milestones, along with the required financial reporting provided within the specific investor website.
-In 2023 and beyond, the Company intends to engage directly with retail investors via earned media and through the Investor Meets Company platform, or via similar services.
+• The Company maintains an active corporate website www.pphcompany.com and posts content regularly to social media (Linkedin, X, Instagram) in order to inform stakeholders of its business updates and key milestones, along with the required financial reporting provided within the specific investor website.
+The Company engages directly with retail investors via earned media and through the Investor Meets Company platform and similar services.
+The Company intends to continue the use of the Investor Meets Company platform and will pursue additional opportunities to engage with investors at various conferences.

 • The Group takes its corporate social responsibilities very seriously and is focused on maintaining effective working relationships across a wide range of stakeholders including employees, existing and new customers, academics, and its group of advisors that it collaborates with as part of its business strategy and business operation, in order to achieve long-term success.